Logotype for Boss Energy Limited

 Outlook and guidance

-• Capital costs for H2 FY25 estimated at AUD 38–43 million, including wellfield and sustaining capital.
+• Capital costs for H2 FY25 estimated at AUD 38–43 million, mainly for wellfields and sustaining capital.

 • Alta Mesa expected to reach full operational capacity of 1.5 million lbs/year by 2026, with a 30% share.

-• All-in sustaining cost guidance and FY2026 production guidance to be provided in the June quarter.
+• Future guidance and all-in sustaining costs to be updated in the June quarter for FY2026.

 Partial view of Summaries dataset, powered by Quartr API